Skip to main content

 (A) Board meetings

-The director or the director's designee shall call meetings of the advisory board when it is necessary for the board to provide advice to the director, and the non-voting chairperson shall provide notice of any meetings pursuant to paragraph (B) of this rule.
+The director or the director's designee shall call meetings of the advisory board when necessary for the board to provide advice to the director, and the non-voting chairperson shall provide notice of any meetings pursuant to paragraph (B) of this rule.

 (B) Notice of meetings